Nkoyo-E/Nkoyo-E/README.md

 ### Hi there 👋

-- 🔭 An experienced data analyst passionate about uncovering hidden patterns and helping make data-driven decisions with expertise in data cleaning, modeling, visualization.
+- 🔭 I am an experienced data analyst passionate about uncovering hidden patterns and helping make data-driven decisions with expertise in data cleaning, modeling, visualization.
 Strong team player with excellent communication and presentation skills.
 - 🌱 I’m proficient in using Microsoft Excel, SQL, Power BI...
 - 👯 I’m looking to collaborate on with cross functional teams and stakeholders to understand business needs and provide actionable insights
 - 📫 How to reach me: ekponkoyo21@gmail.com